Time and Space Complexity Analysis Practical Guide

 When amount = 11, coins = [1,2,5]

-, the recursive tree of the algorithm looks like this:
+, the recursion tree looks like this:

 is N

-.
-This recursive tree is a K
+coins in the list.
+This recursion tree is a K

 .